Afghan Americans: Ethnicity and race

 Afghan Americans are composed of the various ethnic groups that exist in Afghanistan, which include Pashtun, Tajik, Hazara, Uzbek, Turkmen, Baloch, and a number of others.
 Since 1945, Afghan Americans have been officially classified as Caucasians.
-For U.S. Census purposes Afghans are racially categorized as White Americans.
-Some Afghan Americans, however, may self identify as being Middle Eastern Americans,Central Asian Americans or Asian Americans.
+For U.S. Census purposes Afghans are racially categorized as White or Asian Americans.
 In recent years the creation of a new census category called SWANA (which includes Afghan Americans) has been proposed in an effort for more accurate categorization.

 Religion

 The majority of Afghan-Americans are Muslims whom follow Sunni Islam, with a sizable community of Shia Muslims.
 Many Afghan Americans residing in Northern Virginia are members of the All Dulles Area Muslim Society, which has a number of local branches.
 After the September 11 attacks in 2001, a mosque run by Afghan-Americans in New York City donated blood, held a vigil for those who died inside the World Trade Center (WTC) and funded a memorial for the New York City fire fighters.

 There is a community of Afghan Jews in New York City, numbering about 200 families in 2007.
 A group of Afghan Americans in the Los Angeles area follow Christianity.
 Hussain Andaryas is an Afghan Christian televangelist who belongs to the Hazara ethnic group.
 Outside of the Abrahamic faiths, there exists a community of Afghan Hindus and Afghan Sikhs.
 They are mainly found in the states of New York and Maryland.